In the 1880s he stood squarely with one foot in railroading and one foot in law enforcement.

 News stories about Fulford’s retirement from T&P and his death say he went to work for T&P in 1886.
 News stories of the Courtright shooting in 1887 refer to Fulford as a “policeman.”
 It appears that for a while Fulford worked at both jobs.
 Indeed, these two briefs that refer to him as Union Depot “night watchman” and “officer” are from the September 24, 1887 Gazette.

 Fulford’s first T&P station (located near today’s Tower 55) was built in 1882 during the age of coal-burning steam engines.
 In this 1886 Wellge bird’s-eye-view map, the T&P Union Depot is on the right.
-On the left is Ginocchio’s Hotel, with its place in Courtright lore.
+On the left is Ginocchio’s Hotel, which also has a place in Courtright lore.

 In 1887 Fulford was called upon to possess the head of Solomon and the heart of Cupid when dealing with two elopers.
 Fulford, the reporter wrote, took the view that “love laughs at locksmiths.”
 Clip is from the October 6, 1887 Gazette. (“B.I.T.” was “beautiful Indian Territory,” a marketing term used by the Katy railroad.)

 Fulford’s next station was the grand 1899 Texas & Pacific station, which was damaged by fire in 1904 but survived until it was replaced by the 1931 passenger station.
-The 1899 station was located where Frank Kent Cadillac was at Main and Lancaster, east of the Al Hayne memorial.
+The 1899 station was located where Frank Kent Cadillac would later be at Main and Lancaster, east of the Al Hayne memorial.

 Fulford’s job entailed policing the station.
 In 1901 Fulford helped capture four men who had stolen a diamond from a train passenger.
 Clip is from the December 10 Register.